Vite vs Ionify

 No, but the advantage compounds with scale.

-The bigger the graph, the more valuable memory becomes.
+And keep in mind The bigger the graph, the more valuable authority becomes..